rianadon/Cosmos-Keyboards/docs/docs/configuration.md

 # Configuration

 ## Modes
 There are three modes for the configuration.
 This documentation is written for the Advanced mode.
+When you refresh the page, you might have to select the advanced mode again.

 ### Basic
 Only shows the most used configuration options.